-Counseling Services
+Counseling and Wellness Services

-Counseling Services is one of the departments of the Student Affairs Division and falls under the supervision of the Vice President for Student Affairs.
-The Student Counseling Services Department at OLLU offers free and confidential services for enrolled students who attend the San Antonio Campus.
-The professional staff is comprised of two full-time Licensed Professional Counselors and the Program Director who is a Licensed Psychologist.
-The mission of the Student Counseling Department is to provide high quality counseling services to students in a culturally sensitive manner that promotes a healthy psychological, spiritual, personal and professional development so that students can reach their full potential.
-The Student Counseling Department adheres to the ethical and legal standards of the counseling profession and is committed to maintaining confidentiality within certain ethical and legal limits.
+The Counseling and Wellness Services Department at OLLU offers free and confidential mental health services for any enrolled student who lives in the state of Texas, regardless of campus location.
+The professional staff is comprised of two full-time Mental Health Clinicians and the Program Director who is a Licensed Psychologist.
+The mission of Counseling and Wellness Services is to promote and support the healthy emotional, psychological, educational, social, cultural, and spiritual development of OLLU students by offering a wide range of multiculturally inclusive counseling, psychoeducational, consultation, and training services.
+Counseling and Wellness Services adheres to the ethical and legal standards of the counseling profession and is committed to maintaining confidentiality within certain ethical and legal limits.

-The Student Counseling Department offers a wide range of counseling services which include: screenings, intakes, consultations, individual counseling, psychoeducational groups, support and process groups, referral services, presentations and dissemination of mental health information.
+The Counseling and Wellness Services Department offers a wide range of mental health services including: screenings, intakes, consultations, individual counseling, psychoeducational groups, support and process groups, referral services, presentations and dissemination of mental health information.
 If the students' needs are beyond the scope of the specialty of the clinical staff and the resources of the department, students are referred for counseling services to community agencies as well as private providers.

-Students who are interested in seeking services are encouraged to call 210-431-4053 to make an appointment.
+Students who are interested in seeking services are encouraged to email wellnesscenter@ollusa.edu or call 210-431-4053 to make an appointment.
 An appointment is not necessary to request services.
-Students can request services in person without prior appointment.
-The Student Counseling Department is located in Providence 101.
-Services are provided Monday through Friday from 9A.M. to 4 P.M.
+Students can request services in person without a prior appointment.
+Health Education staff assist students with accessing medical care either through TimelyCare or by helping students connect with an area health care provider and providing guidance on using insurance benefits.
+Health promotion and disease prevention are emphasized through various programming initiatives.